How Will Changing Consumer Behavior Affect Payments Sector in 2021?

 1. Merchants will need greater flexibility for their consumers.

-For instance, PSPs dealing with emerging markets will be expected to provide local payment methods, including cash-based options, payment in installments, and so on, so that merchants can meet the needs of their digital customers.
+For instance, PSPs serving emerging markets will be expected to offer local payment methods, including cash-based options and installment payments, similar to how Amazon Mktplace PMTS enables merchants to meet the diverse needs of their digital customers.

 2. Customer relationships are now digital-first.

-Online shopping is rapidly outpacing in-person retail, meaning that merchants will need the digital tools to build relationships with their customers.
-It seems safe to predict that the current boom in AI-powered chatbots and text-message purchasing will be continuing for the foreseeable future, as merchants strive to connect with their customers in the virtual world.
+Online shopping is rapidly outpacing in-person retail, meaning that merchants will need digital tools to build relationships with their customers.
+It seems safe to predict that the current boom in AI-powered chatbots and text-message purchasing will continue for the foreseeable future, as merchants strive to connect with their customers in the virtual world.

-3. Payments security is getting more difficult – but more important.
+3. Payment security is getting more difficult – but more important.

-Payments companies can help merchants protect their customers’ data by harnessing the latest anti-fraud technologies, such as tokenization of confidential data, biometric identification, pre-verification of online shopping via mobile apps, or even personalized blockchains.
+Payment companies can help merchants protect their customers’ data by leveraging the latest anti-fraud technologies, such as tokenization of sensitive data, biometric identification, pre-verification of online shopping via mobile apps, and even personalized blockchains.

-There’s no doubt these are challenging times for merchants and payments providers alike – but we hope that changing consumer behaviors will also open up exciting opportunities for the payments technology sector.
+There’s no doubt these are challenging times for merchants and payments providers alike.
+Still, we hope that changing consumer behavior will also open up exciting opportunities for the payments technology sector.